 10.3.
-Advocate for funding for research and innovation through the Endowment Match Trust Fund (Bucks for Brains) or other similar funding approaches.
+Advocate for additional funding for research and innovation through the Endowment Match Trust Fund (Bucks for Brains) or other funding approaches.

 10.4.
-Increase opportunities for undergraduate students to conduct or assist in research.
+Increase opportunities for undergraduate students to participate in research.

 10.5.
 Foster a more innovative, creative, and entrepreneurial culture within the postsecondary community.